saoirseros/ACA-MNLP/README.md

 # Getting Started

-> 📖 For a detailed, step-by-step walkthrough (prerequisites, first-run
-> checklist, running tests, troubleshooting), see **[RUNNING.md](RUNNING.md)**.
-> The quick version below assumes you already have Node, Python, and
-> MongoDB installed.

 The application has four local processes: MongoDB, the Node/Express server, the Python NLP service, and the Vite client.
 Start them in that order.